mla/text-forge/README.md

     ');

 In this case the "pagination" content has been captured into the variable
-$pagination, which is then inserted in multiple locations within the primary template.
+$pagination, which is then inserted in multiple locations elsewhere in the template.

 ## content\_for